What Is Shared Hosting?

 As we’ve stated, shared hosting is where one server hosts multiple sites.
 The numbers can range from a couple of hundred to many thousand countings on the available disk drive space, RAM, and processing speed.
-This hosting is on a machine that’s just like a fanatical server, but its resources are employed by a way greater number of clients.
+This hosting is on a machine that’s just like a fanatical server, but its resources are employed by away a greater number of clients.

 Also Read: What Is Web Hosting